SalesforceLabs/Govuk-GDS-Components/README.md

  - Wait for the scratch org to build

-## Create the GDS experience cloud
+## Create the GDS experience clouds

  - run `scripts/createCommunities.sh`
- - Wait for the community to build (you can run the command listed in the output of the previous command to check the status)
+ - Wait for the experience to build (you can run the command listed in the output of the previous command to check the status)
- - It should take no longer than 1 min to create the community
+ - It should take no longer than 1 min to create each of the experiences.

-Note: This script builds two communities.
-A lightning community that is the bulk of the demo and an optional VisualForce community if the customer wants to see progressive enhancement.
-This shows what can be done when JavaScript is disabled.
+ - The VisualForce experience is to demonstrate progressive enhancement and is therefore optional

 ## Deploy your source code